-- Your topic may require you to consider how and why historians have expressed conflicting viewpoints on a particular issue.
+- Your chosen topic may require you to consider how and why historians have expressed conflicting viewpoints on a particular issue.
 On what have scholars agreed and disagreed?
 Why?
 You may find it helpful to read the works in order of publication (earliest first).
-This may provide you with insight on why historians' approaches have changed over time. - Although there is no need to do so, you are welcome to conduct modest additional research beyond the items listed for each topic.
-However, keep in mind that additional research will not lead to a higher grade if it causes you to neglect the items listed as required. - When tutorial weeks are listed as part of the required reading, it is within your discretion to decide which articles are relevant to your chosen topic.
-You should ensure that your choices are intellectually justifiable and clear to your reader.
-Take notes carefully and quote readings accurately and judiciously.
+This may provide insight on how and why historians' approaches have changed over time. - Modest additional research beyond the items listed for each topic is permitted but not recommended.
+Keep in mind that additional research will not lead to a higher grade if it causes your essay to neglect the required items on the topic reading list. - If tutorial weeks are listed as part of the required reading, it is within your discretion to decide which articles are relevant to your chosen topic.
+You should ensure that your choices are intellectually justifiable and clear to your reader. - Take notes carefully and quote readings accurately and judiciously.
 Direct quotations must be appropriately acknowledged, but there is no need to footnote material drawn from lectures.
-All essays must conform to the History guidelines for footnotes and bibliography.
-Referencing conventions are explained (with examples) in the relevant sections of the History Coursework guide available at:
+Essays must conform to the History guidelines for footnotes and bibliography.
+Referencing conventions are explained with examples in the relevant sections of the History Coursework guide (on Canvas)